-During the last decades there has been an intensification on the study of populism.
 The dominant scientific definition in the field of populism is given by the "ideational approach" (Kaltwasser et al., 2017; Mudde & Kaltwasser, 2017).
 According to this definition, the populist ideology considers society to be separated into two antagonistic groups: the people and the elite.
 More specifically, people is a homogeneous group that is morally good and pure, and elite is a group that is corrupted and opposes the people placing their own interest over the people's.
 Also, according to the populist ideology, politics should be an expression of the people's general will.
-Populism is also a thin-centered ideology, which means that it is flexible and attaches to various ideologies.
-So different varieties of populism arise like, left-wing populism, right-wing populism etc.

-Although, there is still a debate in the scientific community regarding a precise conceptual clarification of the term populism, it seems that the aforementioned definition is the most capable to make up a methodological starting point for empirical studies and research on the populist phenomenon (Mudde, 2004; Mudde & Rovira Kaltwasser, 2018).
-With this particular definition it is easier to classify texts as populist (or not) as well as to detect populism, in general (Mudde & Rovira Kaltwasser, 2018).
+Although, there is still a debate in the scientific community regarding a precise conceptual clarification of the term populism, it seems like the aforementioned definition is the most capable to make up a methodological starting point for empirical studies and research on the populist phenomenon (Mudde, 2004; Mudde & Rovira Kaltwasser, 2018).
+The reason for that is the fact that with this particular definition it is easier to classify texts as populist (or not) as well as to detect populism, in general (Mudde & Rovira Kaltwasser, 2018).
 Also, the ideational approach has provided the research community with the capacity to study populism both from the supply and the demand side, using various methods (Hawkins & Rovira Kaltwasser, 2017).